akashsarkar1998/ReadMe-Template/ReadMe.md

 ### <h3> Heading like
 #### <h4> and same will go on!

-<p> Now I am making an paragraph.
+<p> Now I am making a paragraph.
 Hi my name is Akash Sarkar, I am from India.
 I am 25 years old. </p>

 ### Italic text:
 <i> This is italic text wit html syntax </i><br>